5 Things to Know About the iOS 15.1 Update

 Apple’s pushed an iOS 15.1 beta to developers which means those enrolled in the company’s developer program can download a pre-release version of the firmware right now.

-The company will also push the iOS 15.1 beta to those enrolled in the Beta Software Program.
+The company’s also pushed the iOS 15.1 beta to those enrolled in the Beta Software Program.
 A developer account requires an annual fee while the Beta Software Program is free to anyone with a compatible device and working Apple ID.
-We expect the public iOS 15.1 beta to arrive in the near future.
+Most people should use the public iOS 15.1 beta.

 Before you download the iOS 15.1 beta, note that pre-release software is typically always plagued with bugs and performance issues.
 These issues could impact the performance of your core apps, your iPhone’s battery life, and its overall speed which can make it tricky to use as a daily driver.